norlab-ulaval/libpointmatcher/README.md

 utest/utest --path ../examples/data/
 ```

+### Linking to external projects.
+We mainly develop for __cmake projects__ and we provide example files under [`examples/demo_cmake/`](https://github.com/ethz-asl/libpointmatcher/tree/master/examples/demo_cmake) to help you in your own project.
+We also provide a __QT Creator__ example in [`examples/demo_QT/`](https://github.com/ethz-asl/libpointmatcher/tree/master/examples/demo_Qt), which manually list all the dependencies in the file [`demo.pro`](https://github.com/ethz-asl/libpointmatcher/blob/master/examples/demo_Qt/demo.pro).
+You would need to ajust those paths to point at the appropriate locations on your system.

+###Bug reporting

+Please use [github's issue tracker](http://github.com/ethz-asl/libpointmatcher/issues) to report bugs.

+## File formats
 The library support different file formats for importing or exporting data:
   * csv (Comma Separated Values)
   * vtk (Visualization Toolkit Files)